kalk-ak/omarchy-green-garden-theme/README.md

 # 🌳 Green Garden

 A fresh and calming theme for Omarchy-Hyprland inspired by nature.
 Vibrant yet soothing is what **Green Garden** brings to your desktop.
-Let me know what you think—your feedback is welcome and appreciated!
+Let me know what you think because your feedback is welcome and appreciated!

 ![Green Garden Theme Screenshot](https://raw.githubusercontent.com/kalk-ak/Stash/master/Omarchy-Green-Garden-Images/omarchy-lush-green.png)